chef/chef-web-docs/chef_master/source/windows.rst

 ``-i IDENTITY_FILE``, ``--ssh-identity-file IDENTITY_FILE``
    The SSH identity file used for authentication.
 Key-based authentication is recommended.

-   New in Chef Client 12.6.

 ``-j JSON_ATTRIBS``, ``--json-attributes JSON_ATTRIBS``
    A JSON string that is added to the first run of a chef-client.

 ``--json-attribute-file FILE``
    A JSON file to be added to the first run of chef-client.

-   New in Chef Client 12.6.

 ``-N NAME``, ``--node-name NAME``
    The name of the node.

-   .. note:: This option is required for a validatorless bootstrap (Changed in Chef Client 12.4).
+   .. note:: This option is required for a validatorless bootstrap.
 ``--[no-]fips``
   Allows OpenSSL to enforce FIPS-validated security during the chef-client run.